-Plants come in all shapes, sizes, and colors and are essential for life on Earth.
+Plants are essential for life on Earth.
 Learn more about how incredible plants are with these hands-on plant experiments and printable plant worksheets.
-You will find easy plant activities and ideas for elementary to middle school.
+You will find easy plant activities and ideas for plant science fair projects.
 We love do-able science experiments for kids!

 Plant Science

+Explore biology!
 Plant science or botany is a fun topic to teach to kids of all ages.
-We have a range of plant experiments and projects that would work well in a wide range of settings, from home to the classroom.
+Our plant experiments and projects would work well in a wide range of settings, from home to the classroom.

 Learn about…